 What can be done to prevent falls?
 You can actually change many of these risk factors!

-One of the most important things you can do to prevent falls is exercise to improve your balance and strength.
+One of the most important things you can do to prevent falls is an exercise to improve your balance and strength.
 It takes 50 hours every 6 months to improve balance.
 You would be amazed at the difference this makes!
 (Follow this blog for good exercises and exercise programs in future entries.)

 Also, it is a good idea to ask your doctor or pharmacist to review your medications at least yearly.
 A medication review can prevent drug interactions or other side-effects in order to reduce fall risk.
 Have your vision checked every year, even if you think it hasn’t changed.
 (Vision has a way of changing on us without our noticing it!)